10 Recruitment Mistakes

 So, while applicants may have listed excellent experience and qualifications, you'll likely want to check some of the details they've provided.

 However, don't place too much weight on these references, good or bad.
-Someone's positive experience at one organization does not mean that he will automatically shine at yours.
-And a negative reference from a previous employer does not mean that he won't thrive on your team.
+Someone's positive experience at one organization does not mean that they will automatically shine at yours.
+And a negative reference from a previous employer does not mean that they won't thrive on your team.

 Mistake 10: Expecting Too Much, Too Soon From a New Recruit

-During the first few weeks, it's important to help your new recruit to familiarize himself with the organization's and team's goals, and to support him as he learns.
-This is often called "onboarding."
-Make him feel welcome on his first day, and introduce him to the team.
-Let him know that he can ask questions and seek advice, and arrange regular meetings to see how he's doing.
+During the first few weeks, it's important to help your new recruit to familiarize themself with the organization's and team's goals, and to support them as they learn.
+Make them feel welcome on their first day, and introduce them to the team.
+Let them know that they can ask questions and seek advice, and arrange regular meetings to see how they're doing.